salmdoo/FetchRecipe/README.md

 **Kingfisher**
 Kingfisher is used for efficient image downloading, caching, and asynchronous loading.
 It helps optimize performance by ensuring that images are loaded from the cache whenever possible, reducing network calls and enhancing the user experience

-### Additional Information: Is there anything else we should know?
-Feel free to share any insights or constraints you encountered.
+### Additional Information:

 - **Responsive UI**: The app adjusts the layout based on device orientation, displaying 1 column in portrait and 2 columns in landscape.

+- **User-Friendly Interface**:
-- **User-Friendly Interface**: Designed for ease of use with an intuitive layout.
+  - Designed for ease of use with an intuitive layout.
+  - Users can refresh the recipe list by pulling down on the screen

 - **Error Handling**: Displays specific error messages for service issues, malformed, or empty data.

-- **Testing**:
-  Unit and UI tests are written to ensure functionality and UI reliability.
+- **Testing**: Unit and UI tests are written to ensure functionality and UI reliability.